kamalu-chioma/Text-summarizer/glove_average/readme.md

-# GloVe + Average Word Vectors for Text Summarization
+# Using GloVe + Average Word Vectors for Text Summarization

 ## Overview